Hate is bad.

 What if the youth mental health crisis isn't just about screens or peers or politics?

-What if it's also about the energy we're generating – the hate, the fear, the contempt – and that energy doesn't care if it's coming from the left or the right, woke or MAGA, the present parent or the absent one?
+What if it's also about the energy we're generating – the fear, the wanting, the indifference, the contempt – and that energy doesn't care if it's coming from the left or the right, woke or MAGA, the present parent or the absent one?

-Nearly half of all high school students report persistent sadness or hopelessness – a 10 point increase over the past decade.
+Nearly half of all high school students report persistent sadness or hopelessness.
 20% have seriously considered suicide.
 Among young adults 18–25, nearly 1 in 3 experienced mental illness last year.
-For young people ages 10-24, suicide is now the second leading cause of death.
+For ages 10–24, suicide is now the second leading cause of death.

 Despite unprecedented access to therapy and medication, these numbers keep climbing.
 What if we're missing something fundamental?